macdhuibh/django-registration-templates/README.md

 # django-registration-templates

-## Updates for 1.5

-This fork fixes the syntax so templates will work under Django 1.5.x

 ## Background

 This packages is purely for convenience.
 It is based on the following blog post and bitbucket repo: